RobertDober/lab42_ihash/demo/000-introduction.md

       width: ->{ get( :surface ) / get( :height ) },
       surface: ->{ get( :width ) * get( :height ) }

-    # Obviously we need some data the following code
+    # Obviously we need some data here.
+The following code
     # will consume the whole stack before crashing.
     # Later on we will see how to avoid this by means
-    # of constraints, and hopefully a later version
+    # of defaults and constraints, and hopefully a later version
     # of IHash will detect the mutual infinite recursion.

     #   rectangle.get :surface

     # So let us provide some data